hass-emulated-hue/core/README.md

-# hass_emulated_hue
+# Hue Emulation for Homeassistant
-WIP: Hue emulation for Homeassistant
+Work in progress !